 This type of business involves answering calls for businesses and professionals.
-You may need to take messages and even require taking orders, troubleshooting, answering pre-sales questions and more.
+You may need to take messages or even taking orders, troubleshooting, answering pre-sales questions, and more.

 Keep in mind this type of business is diminishing, because of technology.
 Everyone can have their own answering service, voicemail, email, and texting.
 With that in mind, we can see that this type of business can survive.
 The key is personalized service that allows people to connect with a person when they call in.